Natalnet/ncovid-ml-modules/README.md

 ### Prerequisites

-We have tested the library in Ubuntu 20.04, 19.04, 18.04 and 16.04, but it should be easy to compile in other platforms.
+We have tested the library in Ubuntu 20.04, 19.04, 18.04, and 16.04, but it should be easy to compile on other platforms.
 ### Libraries